synw/django-chartflo/README.md

       ('django.contrib.auth.models.User', ["c", "u", "d"]), ]
    ```
+Check the [documentation](http://django-mqueue.readthedocs.io/en/latest/usage/registered_models.html) for more info
+about the models registration mechanism.

 This will produce events on each create, delete and update operation for the `auth.User` model.
 Two options are possible
 to handle the changes: